Navigating the Colorado River’s many colors

 Middle Colorado Watershed Council Executive Director Paula Stepp said one of the ways to mitigate turbidity relies on new measurement devices installed up and down the Colorado River.
 With water quality monitoring stations established by the USGS in Garfield County, data collected from these sites are used to warn downstream users.

-Though Glenwood Springs’ primary water source isn’t the Colorado River, they have water monitoring stations at Veltus Park on the Roaring Fork River and at the confluence of the Colorado and Roaring Fork Rivers near Two Rivers Park.
+Though Glenwood Springs’ primary water source isn’t the Colorado River, the city has water monitoring stations at Veltus Park on the Roaring Fork River and at the confluence of the Colorado and Roaring Fork Rivers near Two Rivers Park.
 Three other stations are located in South Canyon, Silt and Rulison.

-Say a colossal rain shower hits Garfield County and tons of muck and mud inject into the Colorado River, public works directors like Fonner can quickly turn off Silt’s intake valve and have the city rely on its water reserves.
+Say a colossal rain shower hits Garfield County, and tons of muck and mud flow into the Colorado River, public works directors like Fonner can quickly turn off Silt’s intake valve and have the city rely on its water reserves.

 “Some of these water treatment plants on our Middle Colorado corridor can shut down for 24 to 48 hours,” Stepp said.
 “Some can only do it for a couple of hours depending on their holding and retention ponds.”